 The mature size for a single mint plant will be around two feet tall and four feet wide.
-The plant can be trained to grow vertically and used as a ground cover if needed.
+Outdoor mint plants plant can be trained to grow out vertically and used as a ground cover if needed.
 The plant top can be pinched out to keep it at any height desired, or use your mint on a regular basis to keep the plant size under control.
 Regularly pinching the top out will keep container grown mint bushy and compact.
 Mint produces tiny flowers if left unpruned.

 Growing mint is easy and the plants are almost maintenance free.
 Apply a two inch layer of organic mulch around plants to help keep soil moist, especially during hot and dry summer months.